MRM / CAT Software

 • Exceptional clutter rejection

-• High resolution (1.4 GHz bandwidth provides resolution <6”)
+• High resolution (600 MHz bandwidth provides resolution <6”)

 • Increased gain with increasing operating range